|

 The choice of the number of intervals is somewhat arbitrary, although

-deviations are not significantly different in the 4 intervals.
+not significantly different in the four intervals.

 |